lilmart210/EasyDiffusers/README.md

 5. run `docker build -t <a-name> ./` substitute a-name for whatever you want.
 I use easydiff

 If no errors than you have successfully built the image
+> This Communicates over https, so make sure you are prefixing `https://<ipaddress:port>/`
 ### Setup the container

 This image Communicates on the Port 7377.
 Remap it if you want to